Tech Talk: Priya Tripathy - How global connectivity creates client solutions that work

 Getting meaningful data is often a key challenge for clients.
 How has your work helped?

 For clients, the benefits are straightforward.
-They can explore their data, focus on what really matters, and organise it around real business needs.
+They can explore their data, focus on what really matters, and organize it around real business needs.
 Over time, that makes it much easier to create specific views, support reporting and analysis, and reuse the same data safely and confidently.

 Can you describe the impact building global relationships has had on your work?